Chapter 3: Organization screening

 The additional safeguards listed below may be required depending on the requirements of the contract or subcontract.
 These safeguards are granted only after an organization has received a DSC.
 These include:

-• shredding capability allows an organization to destroy sensitive information or assets
+- shredding capability allows an organization to destroy sensitive information and assets

 A DSC will be granted for successful bidders only after their organization's facility has met the physical and administrative security requirements identified in the contract and has been inspected and approved by the CSP.